 BUPA corporate health plan

-The University of Adelaide has worked together with BUPA to offer staff health cover with fantastic corporate benefits.
+The University of Adelaide has worked together with Bupa to offer staff health cover with fantastic corporate benefits.

 Get in touch

 Our friendly Bupa consultants are conducting consultations soon to offer advice and find a healthcare plan to help suit your needs.
-Book now!

-Bupa virtual consultation (Flyer)
+Bupa phone consultations (Flyer)